woa-msmnile/windows_oem_oneplus_qc8150/README.md

 Copyright (c) 2019-2022 Microsoft Corporation

-This repository contains binary files sourced from Qualcomm Snapdragon 8cx laptops/tablets as well as the Surface Duo original android firmware.
+This repository contains binary files sourced from Qualcomm Snapdragon 8cx laptops/tablets as well as the OnePlus 7T Pro original Android firmware.
 As some mistakes may exist, we cannot provide warranty of any kind.

 - By installing this driver pack, you agree that any damage done to your phone or any loss of data is your entire responsibility and we cannot be taken responsible for data loss if it ever happens.
 We believe however this driver pack is safe to install.
 Try at your own risk!